Beating the burnout: Advisors give tips for increasing motivation

 Make semester goals, too.
 Plan a bigger reward, something that will keep you motivated the entire semester.
 Kirk also says it can be helpful to find an accountability partner to keep you on track with these goals.
 Verbalizing your goals and rewards provides more accountability and support.
 The ASC also has the Peer Success Coaching Program and Accountability Groups that are open to all students.

-“Tell yourself, if you complete XYZ, then you get to (fill in the blank),” Cardarelli said.
+“Tell yourself, if you complete XYZ, then you get (a reward),” Cardarelli said.
 “For example, I always used Sunday football as my motivation.
 I knew I needed tasks and assignments to be completed once Sunday rolled around so that I could enjoy watching football with the stress of what I need to (do) before Monday in the back of my head.”

 Just get started